dkarthe/webjeda-blog/_posts/2016-01-19-how-to-add-author-box-to-jekyll.md

 I can make a template, add it to every post manually and change author name, image and other details accordingly but it is not practical if you have many authors.
 I like how WordPress handles different authors.
 {: .clear}

+<div id="toc" class="clear"></div>

 There should be a provision where you just mention authors name in the post and that should be enough for the post to update itself with particular author details.

-This tutorial explains how to add an author box to Jekyll blog posts step by step.
+This tutorial explains how to add a multiple author box to Jekyll blog posts step by step.

 **Templating**, **configuration file** and **site variables** are the saviors here.